 Arequipeños claim Ceviche comes from “Sivinche”, a shrimp dish the locals prepared with vinegar.
-As most etymological theories of Ceviche, this one is also unproven.
+As with most etymological theories of Ceviche, this one is also unproven.
 Yet it is undeniable that Arequipeños have enjoyed Ceviche for centuries.

 Sea urchin ceviche is quite trendy in Arequipa.
 Chef Gaston Acurio reveals that the best sea urchin comes from the Atico district, especially during the high season, running from August till November.
-Urchin has a salty taste which combines perfectly with lemon juice.
+Urchin has a salty taste that combines perfectly with lemon juice.
 Oh, it is also a magnificent aphrodisiac.

 SILVERSIDE CEVICHE – CALLAO

 Silverside, or Pejerrey, is the cheapest fish in Peru’s markets.
 The secret for a great Ceviche lies in picking silversides displaying shining dorsal fins, which reveal their freshness.
 This plate is all the rage in the seaport district of Callao.
-Some popular kitchens or huariques refined their skills to specialize on this dish.
+Some popular kitchens or huariques refined their skills to specialize in this dish.

 TIRADITO – LIMA

 The origin of Tiradito, a Peruvian Sashimi, has been widely debated among historians.
 While some attribute to it Italian and Japanese influences, others boast its coastal roots.
 Many experts don’t even consider it a type of ceviche.
 What makes tiradito quite original is a special ají paste which is often its main and only ingredient.
 Some people enjoy Tiradito while sipping pisco sour.

 ‘PAICHE’ CEVICHE – UCAYALI